 Deal with the Issue on iCloud and iCloud Drive

 Go into your iCloud settings and turn off your iCloud drive.
-This should result in the bird process going away.
+This should result in the issue going away.
 This action will also probably delete some cache files being used by iCloud, which could be causing the bird process to eat up CPU usage in the first place.

 To turn off iCloud on your Mac, follow these steps: